The Bahá’í Gardens are located in Haifa town on the Mediterranean shoreline. We visited this beautiful place during our trip to Israel.

 The terraces represent the first eighteen disciples of the Báb.
 Nine terraces are ascending from the Shrine to the top of the gardens and nine are descending.
 The Shrine of the Báb is on the central terrace and it makes nineteen terraces total.
 Nineteen is a significant number within both the Bahá’í and Bábí religions.

 Close to the central part and the Shrine, under the gardens, there is a street!
-This is one fantastic and clever example of using space in designing and architecture.
+Well, this is one fantastic and clever example of using space in designing and architecture.

 The gardens have elements of the Persian, Indian and English gardens.
 They are filled with colorful flowers and hedges in a form of circles and eight-pointed stars.
 The grass, shrubs, cypress trees, sculptures, stone eagles, palms, little pools, and water fountains are all around in the symmetrical terraces.
 About 450 plant species may be found in the gardens, and most of them are native to the region.